 The ability of an issuer of asset-backed securities to enforce its security interest in the underlying assets may be limited.
 Some mortgage-backed and asset backed investments receive only the interest portion or the principal portion of payments on the underlying assets.
 The yields and values of these investments are extremely sensitive to changes in interest rates and in the rate of principal payments on the underlying assets.
-Interest portions tend to decrease in value if interest rates decline and rates of repayment (including prepayment) on the underlying mortgages or assets increase; it is possible that a Fund may lose the entire amount of its investment in an interest rates rates and rates of repayment decrease in value if interest rates.
-Conversely, principal portions tend to decrease in value if interest rates.
+Interest portions tend to decrease in value if interest rates decline and rates of repayment (including prepayment) on the underlying mortgages or assets increase; it is possible that a Fund may lose the entire amount of its investment in an interest portion due to a decrease in interest rates.
+Conversely, principal portions tend to decrease in value if interest rates rise and rates of repayment decrease.
 Moreover, the market for interest portions and principal portions may be volatile and limited, which may make them difficult for a Fund to buy or sell.